ESG Library

 Biodiversity

-Biodiversity Initiatives
+Initiatives

 Conserving Biodiversity during Mine Development

 We promote mineral exploration and development projects for zinc mines to ensure a long-term zinc supply.
 Since mine development and operations have a large impact on the natural environment and local communities, we give careful consideration to the ecosystem and the water environment.
-Even at overseas mines currently under development, we are taking appropriate measures that begin from the mineral exploration stage onward in order to minimize the impact on the environment, such as regular environmental monitoring that includes ecosystem surveys and water quality assessments.
+Even at overseas mines currently under development, we are taking appropriate measures that begin from the mineral exploration stage onward in order to minimize the impact on the environment, such as regular environmental monitoring and environmental assessments that include ecosystem surveys and water quality assessments.

 Conserving Biodiversity during Procurement

-The supply of paper, a forest-based resource, is one of the most important ecosystem services available, and securing this supply has implications in terms of climate change and waste.
 Since the DOWA Group’s manufacturing businesses are centered on nonferrous metals, excluding water it does not use biological resources as its main raw materials.
 However, as we do use paper at all of our domestic and overseas business locations, the entire Group purchases large amounts of paper each year.
-For this reason, we use photocopy and pamphlet paper made from a mixture of post-consumer paper and forest-certified wood pulp while making every effort to use sustainable biological resources.
+For this reason, we use paper made from a mixture of old paper and forest-certified wood pulp for photocopy paper and pamphlets while making every effort to use sustainable biological resources.
+When selecting paper suppliers, the Group not only confirms that the paper itself is environment-friendly but also verifies that said suppliers carry out sustainable paper procurement based on its CSR Procurement Policy.

 • Establishment of a procurement policy for wood feedstock